back to list

 Description

-UiPath is the market leader in Robotic Process Automation (RPA) and focuses on hyper automation.
-An important component of hyper automation is being able to understand the process using process mining.
+UiPath is the market leader in Robotic Process Automation (RPA) and is an end to end business automation platform.
+An important component of automation is being able to understand the process using process mining.
 The following assignments are related to UiPath Process Mining (formerly ProcessGold), which is based in Eindhoven, the Netherlands.
 Research challenges range from a number of different topics such as process mining and visualization.
 UiPath Process Mining enables businesses to analyze, understand, and continuously monitor their own processes based on data by combining data extraction, process mining techniques, and visual analytics.
 We are constantly improving our product, and in this context, we offer master graduation projects and internships on a wide variety of topics–see below.
-In all projects, the student /intern should be able to work out the problem definition in collaboration with UiPath and the university supervisor, come up with a conceptual solution, and, where applicable, realize the solution in a proof-of-concept, preferably in the UiPath Process Mining platform.
+In all projects, the student/intern should be able to work out the problem definition in collaboration with UiPath and the university supervisor, come up with a conceptual solution, and, where applicable, realize the solution in a proof-of-concept, preferably in the UiPath Process Mining platform.
 Graduation projects at UiPath will typically focus on further improving and expanding on the toolsets provided to the users.
 In other words, projects at UiPath Process Mining will not focus on applying process mining or visualization techniques, but on improving existing techniques or developing new techniques to tackle challenging business problems.
 The graduation projects at UiPath offer the student a combination of theoretical research and practical application, while working at UiPath offers the student a unique insight in process mining in business and shows what a business automation platform developer looks like from the inside.
 If you are interested in one of the below master projects or have any questions about the available topics, please send your application, including your CV, to processmininggraduation@uipath.com.

 The available assignments are divided into a number of subcategories, but are not exclusively related to those subcategories.
-For example, most
+For example, most process mining assignments will have some visualization component and vice versa.

 Concept Drift